manuelcoffill/Scamp-Life-History/README.md

 # Scamp-Life-History

-data and code associated with the manuscript titled "" by Coffill-Rivera et al.
+Data and code associated with the manuscript titled "" by Coffill-Rivera et al.